pupphelper/comfy-lora-loader-with-triggerdb/README.md

 ## Features

 - **Searchable LoRa Dropdown**: Browse and select from all LoRa models in your ComfyUI loras folder
-- **Automatic Trigger Loading**: When you select a LoRa, the node automatically loads any previously saved trigger words
+- **Automatic Trigger Loading**: When you select a LoRa, the node automatically loads any previously saved trigger words (if the trigger field is empty)
+- **Load Triggers Button**: Explicitly load saved trigger words for the selected LoRa model
-- **Trigger Word Storage**: Save trigger words for each LoRa model to a persistent JSON database
+- **Save Triggers Button**: Save the current trigger words to the database for the selected LoRa model
 - **Manual Override**: You can always manually edit trigger words in the text field
-- **Save Button**: Explicitly save trigger words to the database when needed
+- **Persistent Storage**: Trigger words are stored in a JSON database that persists between sessions

 ## Installation